angusbarrett/Question3/README.md

 ### Data

-The raw input data from Melbourne and Oxford and the processed data for plotting are in `data`
+The raw input data from Melbourne and Oxford, information about the source of the raw data, and the processed data for plotting are all in `data`

 ### Output